capjamesg/indieweb-search/README.md

 The search engine is available at [indieweb-search.jamesg.blog](https://indieweb-search.jamesg.blog).

+This document contains the main documentation for IndieWeb Search.

-Further documentation on the search engine is available on the [IndieWeb wiki](https://indieweb.org/IndieWeb_Search).
+Further high-level project notes on the search engine is available on the [IndieWeb wiki](https://indieweb.org/IndieWeb_Search).

 ## Screenshot